NelsonBlakeN/FooBAR/README.md

 #### Note for team members
 It is recommended to clone this repository in a location <b>outside</b> of the team Drive folder.
 This way, changes are not being synced inadvertently, and commits overwritten.
 This theoretically would not be a problem if proper branching convention is being followed, but there is nothing wrong with being extra safe.

+### Setting up the Raspberry Pi
+The hardware design for this project can be found in the picture.
+Certain files but be configured on the raspberry pi for it to be able to communicate on the Texas A&M WiFi network.
+In the setup folder, there is a file labeled `wpa_supplicant.conf`.
+The contents of this file must be added to the users Pi at `/etc/wpa_supplicant/wpa_supplicant.conf`.
+There is another file in the setup folder as well, `interfaces`.
+The contents of this file must be added to the users `/etc/network/interfaces` file on the Pi.
+In this case, the users has the option of either commenting out their current `wlan0` configuration, or naming this new configuration `wlan1`.
+However, user be warned that this was only testing as `wlan0`.

 ## Maintenance
    To maintain and develop this project, follow the steps below.
    1. Clone it as described in the Installment section